azimuth-cloud/azimuth-config/docs/best-practice.md

 [feature branch workflow](./repository/index.md#making-changes-to-your-configuration)
 to make changes to your Azimuth configuration in a controlled way.

-## OpenTofu state

-Azimuth deployments use [OpenTofu](https://opentofu.org/), an open-source fork of [Terraform](https://www.terraform.io/), to manage some parts of the infrastructure.

-A [remote state store](./repository/opentofu.md#remote-state) must be configured in order to persist the OpenTofu state across playbook executions.
-If GitLab is being used for the Azimuth configuration repository, it is recommended to use [GitLab-managed Terraform state](./repository/opentofu.md#gitlab) for this.
-If not, [S3](./repository/opentofu.md#s3) is the preferred approach.

-## Environments
+## 3. Define your Environments

-An Azimuth configuration repository contains multiple [environments](./environments.md), some of which contain common configuration ("mixin" environments), and some of which represent a deployment ("concrete" environments).
+Your Azimuth configuration git repository contains multiple [environments](./environments.md), some of which contain common configuration ("mixin" environments), and some of which represent a deployment ("concrete" environments).